 5.0 Conclusions

-The present study found differences in how similarly children and adults represent emotional stimuli within the amygdala, NAcc, and vmPFC, as well as by valence.
-The representation of emotion in subcortical structures, like the amygdala and NAcc, may change relatively less across the lifespan than frontal regions, such as the vmPFC, which may be indicative of a maturation from passive assessment to active engagement with or modulation of emotional experiences.
-Although it is easy as an adult to pine for the intensity with which we felt the high of having brought the flag back to home base, or the relief that the silhouette under the bed is just a sweater, our findings suggest these might be necessary trade-offs in the development of mature, nuanced understandings of our emotional experiences.
+The present study found differences in how similarly children and adults represent affective stimuli within the amygdala, NAcc, and vmPFC, as well as differences by valence.
+The representation of affect in subcortical structures, like the amygdala and NAcc, may change relatively less across the lifespan than frontal regions, such as the vmPFC, which may be indicative of a maturation from passive assessment to active engagement with or modulation of affectively-relevant experiences.
+Although it may be natural as an adult to pine for the relative simplicity with which we assessed our childhood experiences, our findings suggest these might be necessary trade-offs in the development of mature, nuanced understandings of our emotional experiences.

 Declaration of interests